bugra-oner/React-Native-Exercise-App-with-Expo/readme/firstreadme.md

+Note: The most important part of coding is problem-solving, researching, and practicing.
+If you encounter an error, search the internet during the installation.
+I'll provide you with links assuming you have no prior knowledge, and you can learn components by reading the documentation for React Native and React Native Expo on these provided links.

+Before starting the project, read the files that start with .md at the end of the sample readme.

+secondReadme.md(All)
+installation.md(Recommended start-up you can use a suitable start-up option for yourself) note.md(Those who have never known coding)

  !!
 Hello React Native developers and enthusiasts!  is excited to present a sports app project featuring a splash screen, multilingual support, and a swift transition from beginner to advanced levels.
 This ready project is designed to provide a quick transition for those familiar with React Native fundamentals, assuming basic knowledge, and does not include backend connections or APIs.

 🚀 Swift Transition from Beginner to Advanced: